-D1.8 is an important deliverable for EU-HYBNET in that it is key to have a sustainable approach to the EU-HYBNET Network's extension before the project starts to actively work with network extension activities and to accept new network members from January 2021 onwards.
+D1.24 is an important deliverable for EU-HYBNET in that it outlines the principles for a sustainable approach to the EU-HYBNET Network's extension and its continuity beyond the project duration.

-D1.8 lays the foundation for two additional EU-HYBNET deliverables that follow D1.8; D1.24 "EU-HYBNET Network Sustainability Initial Report" (project month 30/ October 2022) and D1.25 "EU-HYBNET Network Sustainability Final Report" (project month 60/ April 2025).
+D1.24 lays the foundation for EU-HYBNET deliverable D1.25 "EU-HYBNET Network Sustainability Final Report" (project month 60/ April 2025).